53 Important Bible Verses About Evangelism

 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 Amen.

-These were Jesus' parting words that task every believer to win people into Christ and help them mature in grace and truth.
+These were Jesus' parting words — the Great Commission — that task every believer to win people to Christ and help them mature in grace and truth.
+This is the foundational verse for all Christian evangelism and missions.

 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.

-This Scripture paints a picture of people's gravity not getting saved and why we should prioritize evangelism.
+This Scripture paints a sobering picture of the gravity of not being saved and why we should prioritize evangelism.
+The eternal consequences of unbelief are real, and this verse compels us to share the gospel urgently.

 Also I say unto you, Whosoever shall confess me before men, him shall the Son of man also confess before the angels of God

-Another incentive to proclaiming the gospel to the world; Jesus will acknowledge us before God's angels.
+Here is another powerful incentive for proclaiming the gospel to the world: Jesus will acknowledge us before God's angels.
+What a glorious reward for those who boldly confess His name.

 And when they bring you unto the synagogues, and unto magistrates, and powers, take ye no thought how or what thing ye shall answer, or what ye shall say: For the Holy Ghost shall teach you in the same hour what ye ought to say.

 Jesus tells His disciples of the times to come when it would be dangerous to share the gospel.
-He encourages them that they should not concern themselves with what to say, for the Holy Spirit will work on their behalf.
+He encourages them that they should not worry about what to say, for the Holy Spirit will work on their behalf.
+This promise stands for every believer who steps out in faith to evangelize.

 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.